ccallawa/alyvix_doc/test_case_building/designer_options.rst

    In Designer, for the Rectangle object type:

-   * FM:  It's not clear what's the difference between Button, Box and Window
+   * FM:  It's not clear what's the (operational) difference between a Button, Box and Window.
-   * FM:  Why are there two bounding boxes?
-Do they have different meanings for the different types?
-     **A:  Components are detected relative to where the group was detected.
-The larger bounding box is there in case the GUI container can be resized so the component may "float" left<-->right or up<-->down and the inner box (selection) can be detected anywhere within the larger Region of Interest.
-They don't have different meanings.**
+     We'll need to explain it.

 .. _alyvix_designer_options_components_text: